The budget components are ESTIMATED averages and may not reflect your actual expenses.

 of the important attributes that applicants consider when choosing a law school.

-We are confident that we rank among the best law school in the state in each of these
+We are confident that we rank among the best law schools in the state in each of these

 categories.
 The Florida A&M University College of Law offers a three-year Full-Time Day Program